 The Centre for Advanced Photonics & Process Analysis (CAPPA) is a research group at the Cork Institute of Technology, with close ties to the Tyndall National Institute – see the About CAPPA section for more.
 The advanced research conducted by CAPPA spans a range of areas, all of which involve the investigation or application of photonics, i.e. light.
 Major research strands include non-linear dynamics of lasers and ultrafast laser physics, and the understanding of the dynamics of novel semiconductor materials and devices (for details of our more industry-oriented activities, please see the Innovation For Industry section).

-The state-of-the-art research Facilities available in the CAPPA labs include a Femtosecond Physics Laboratory, a Laser Dynamics Laboratory and a Photoluminescence Spectroscopy Laboratory.
-(For additional equipment available in CAPPA, see also the Capabilities page in the Innovation for Industry section).
+The state-of-the-art research Facilities available in the CAPPA labs include; a Femtosecond Physics Laboratory, a Laser Dynamics Laboratory and a Photoluminescence Spectroscopy Laboratory.
+(For additional equipment available in CAPPA, see also the Research page in the Innovation for Industry section).

 Utilising this infrastructure, CAPPA researchers investigate a number of areas, including;

 - Optical injection and other non-linear dynamics of mode-locked lasers